 Luc has published over 160 articles in the domain of provenance, Grid computing, distributed systems, agent-based systems, and distributed information management.
 His investigation covers the spectrum of software engineering: design, specification, proof of correctness, implementation, performance evaluation and application.
 See his citations in Google Scholar.

-Luc is a member of the WAIS Group, the largest Computer Science research group in the School, with around 120 research staff.
+Luc is head of f the WAIS Group, the largest Computer Science research group in the department, with around 120 research staff.
 WAIS research activity focuses on socio-technical aspects of the Web and Internet.